zaiisao/Documentation/en/Video/audio_profile_apple.md

  <li>AgoraAudioScenarioDefault(0): The default scenario.</li>
  <li>AgoraAudioScenarioChatRoomEntertainment(1): The entertainment scenario, supporting voice during gameplay.</li>
  <li>AgoraAudioScenarioEducation(2): The education scenario, prioritizing smoothness and stability.</li>
- <li>AgoraAudioScenarioGameStreaming(3): The live gaming scenario, enabling the gaming audio effects in the speaker mode in a live broadcast scenario.
+ <li>AgoraAudioScenarioGameStreaming(3): The live gaming scenario, enabling the gaming audio effects in the speaker mode in a live interactive streaming scenario.
 Choose this scenario for high-fidelity music playback.</li>
  <li>AgoraAudioScenarioShowRoom(4): The showroom scenario, optimizing the audio quality with external professional equipment.</li>
  <li>AgoraAudioScenarioChatRoomGaming(5): The gaming scenario.</li>
 	</td>